 Akeneo ACL permissions

 A new permission group (Magento API exports) and role (Launch Magento API exports) was written.
-With this permission it’s possible to hide or show these quick exports.
-Also the launch button on the export profiles is using this permission.
+With this permission you have the possibility to hide or show these quick exports.
+The launch button on the export profiles is also using this permission setting.